zioproto/kolla-on-SWITCHengines/Readme.md

 haproxy_password:
 ```

-If you want you can also just type `kolla-genpwd` and this will enter some password for all the fields in the file.
+If you want, you can also just type `kolla-genpwd`, and this will enter some password for all the fields in the file.

 Now let's get ready to run ansible: